Photographer using Astro Focus Lock on TAMRON Lens Utility™ at night to achieve precise focus during astrophotography session in low-light conditions

 Final Thoughts

-Learn more about Tamron lenses at an authorized Tamron dealer near you or visit the TAMRON Store.
+Learn more about Tamron lenses and the Tamron Lens Utility™ at an authorized Tamron dealer near you or visit the TAMRON Store.

 About Hiroyuki Narisawa